dfilter/Buildabear/README.md

 # Buildabear
-Capstone RPG Build Guide Website
+RESTFUL api for my Capstone RPG Build Guide Website

 # Filesystem navigation:
 - All files that actually make the RESTful api do what it does are located in the app folder.